augusto-caldas/streamlink-mpv-command/README.md

 * Have a Crunchyroll account
 * Have MPV Downloaded

-* Set the path to mpv.exe
+* Set the path to mpv.exe in the empties quotation marks
 * Set Login / Password for your Crunchyroll account in the empties quotation marks.

 * After everything is set save the txt file as .bat